 While pregnant women eat mushrooms, it is best to avoid eating wild mushrooms during pregnancy as they can be toxic and cause serious harm to both the mother and the developing fetus.

 It is important to remember that some edible mushrooms have poisonous look-alikes.
-Therefore, even if you are a seasoned forager, you may consume poisonous mushrooms.
 Therefore, always use edible mushroom supplements from reputable brands to avoid consuming toxic mushrooms.

 Read More: Learn about Lion's mane look-alikes.